andrew/ultimate-awesome/README.md

 - [awesome-oceanography](https://github.com/awesomelistsio/awesome-oceanography) - A curated list of awesome resources, tools, data, and organizations for the study and exploration of the ocean.
 - [awesome-open-data](https://github.com/awesomelistsio/awesome-open-data) - A curated list of high-quality open data resources, tools, platforms, and projects across domains.
 - [awesome-open-governance](https://github.com/awesomelistsio/awesome-open-governance) - Projects, platforms, and APIs for transparency, civic tech, and global governance.
+- [awesome-public-policy](https://github.com/awesomelistsio/awesome-public-policy) - A curated list of institutions, datasets, tools, frameworks, and learning resources for public policy.
 - [awesome-qa](https://github.com/awesomelistsio/awesome-qa) - A curated list of awesome Quality Assurance (QA) tools, frameworks, communities, and resources.
 - [awesome-quantum-computing](https://github.com/awesomelistsio/awesome-quantum-computing) - A curated list of awesome libraries, learning resources, frameworks, and tools for quantum computing.
 - [awesome-serverless](https://github.com/awesomelistsio/awesome-serverless) - A curated list of awesome services, frameworks, tools, and resources for building serverless applications.